 How do net carbs work is an important question so that we can distinguish between those that are making us obese and some that are actually very good for us.

-Unless you are a scientist what is needed are ballpark-figures.
+Unless you are a scientist what is required are ballpark-figures.
 We have no need to know if the net carbs of a dish are 43 or 52; but it's vital that you can ascertain whether it is 163 or 320.

 You have probably heard that it is the carbs that are making us obese with some suggesting we should avoid them altogether.
 But then you read about the strong research that whole grains and legumes are actually very good for us; functional-foods that promote wellness and help us fight disease.